build-your-own-internet/byoi/future/name-resolution/003-nr-authoritative-server/README.md

     storage: "/var/lib/knot"
 ```

+If you check the `server` section, we're going to have Knot listen on the IP address that we've defined for `host-dns` on our little internet (`2.0.0.107`).

-Ok, as you can see, in the `zone` definition, we've referenced a zonefile, `/etc/knot/byoi.net.zone`.
+As you can see, in the `zone` definition, we've referenced a zonefile, `/etc/knot/byoi.net.zone`.
 But that file doesn't exist yet!
 We need to make a file that defines the `byoi.net` zone!

+Save and exit the config file.

+Next up, make the directory that the file will live in, and then make and start editing the file itself:

 ```bash
 mkdir /etc/knot
 nano /etc/knot/byoi.net.zone
 ```

-And inside that file:
+And inside that file, add this zone definition:

 ```bash
 @       IN SOA (